 - Longer lead time

-- Wet processing generating a substantial amount of effluents with toxic pollutants discharged in water bodies seriously affecting their aesthetic quality and transparency.
+- Wet processing generating a substantial number of effluents with toxic pollutants discharged in water bodies seriously affecting their aesthetic quality and transparency.

 - Not environment friendly, with high water, CO2, chemical and power consumption.

 Dope dyeing involves the intermixing of master batch colorant with the polymer before fiber extrusion, and later it is used to create the desired fabric.